 - Local level: farmers’ organisations, water user associations, media, women groups and other civil society actors

-The programme targets the MENA region and will initially be implemented in 5 countries, namely:
+The programme targeted the MENA region and was initially implemented in 5 countries, namely:

-Participants to the capacity building activities are expected to gain:
+Participants to the capacity building activities were expected to gain: